w3f/Grants-Program/applications/PARITY protocol.md

 ### Team's experience

-Richard Welsh is Managing Partner of Decent Partners, Kabocha parachain steward, Polkadot ICO investor, and cofounder of Copa90.
+- Richard Welsh is Managing Partner of Decent Partners, Kabocha parachain steward, Polkadot ICO investor, and cofounder of Copa90.
-Bharath is an end-to-end protocol and frontend developer, Edgeware contributor, and founder of Limewheels Pvt Ltd & Coorg Delivery Pvt Ltd.
+- Bharath is an end-to-end protocol and frontend developer, Edgeware contributor, and founder of Limewheels Pvt Ltd & Coorg Delivery Pvt Ltd.
-Frode Aschim is a trader and market maker, founder of Ether Capital Ltd and Range Capital Partners.
+- Frode Aschim is a trader and market maker, founder of Ether Capital Ltd and Range Capital Partners.

+**Unpaid advisor**

-Daniel Olano is the founder of Virto Network and the Krievo parachain.
+- Daniel Olano is the founder of Virto Network and the Krievo parachain.

 ### Team Code Repos